-In this 3-part live webinar, we will be thinking about how to define and work with different forms of neurodivergence.
-Stephen will explore the multiple elements interacting in these challenging situations, sorting out how clients may be presenting with constitutional neurodynamic factors as well as psychosocial difficulties caused by intrapsychic conflict or environmental factors, such as attachment or developmental trauma.
+In this 3-part recorded live webinar, we think about how to define and work with different forms of neurodivergence.
+Stephen explores the multiple elements interacting in these challenging situations, sorting out how clients may be presenting with constitutional neurodynamic factors as well as psychosocial difficulties caused by intrapsychic conflict or environmental factors, such as attachment or developmental trauma.

 Psychotherapists often overlook neurodivergences, and our biases might get in the way of our seeing the complicated combinations of strengths and "weaknesses" at hand.
 An understanding of neurodynamic factors, including sensorimotor, auditory and visual processing, can help psychotherapists make sense of cases which otherwise can appear puzzling.
 For instance, clients may present with disorganised, inattentive styles that do not align with their reports of trauma, neglect, or other familial factors.
 Stephen will illuminate how neurodynamic differences can impact a person’s sense of self at physical, emotional, cognitive and interpersonal dimensions of experience.

 With a wealth of experience as a child, adolescent and adult psychotherapist, Stephen will draw on case material to share his work with neurodivergent clients.
 He will also discuss assessment and intervention approaches and highlight how a collaborative multidisciplinary approach is often helpful.
-There will be plenty of time for questions and lively discussion across the day.
 The aim of the event is to help participants feel more confident about working with neurodivergent clients.

 Sometimes we meet clients who defy our psychodynamic theoretical understanding of how a client ‘should’ present.
 They may sit in the chair opposite and seem oddly unresponsive, withdrawn or even slightly 'psychotic'.
 They may be very successful in some areas of their life but struggle in others.
 Their behaviour doesn’t fit with their accounts of developmental trauma, or our typical formulations and diagnoses, leaving us confused as therapists.
 In such cases, a consideration of neurodynamic factors can be helpful.
 Thinking about constitutional ‘neurodynamic factors’ can also prevent us from putting clients in neurodiverse boxes such as ‘ADHD’ and ‘Asperger’s’ which may be culturally biased and stigmatising for the client, and crucially prevent us from a deeper enquiry that can identify an effective treatment approach, and recognise special aptitudes.
 The talk will also consider how neurodynamic factors interact with psychosocial difficulties, such as attachment and psychological conflicts.